Oxsomi/core3/README.md

 	...
 ```

 To ship OxC3 or anything that uses OxC3_shader_compiler it requires only dxcompiler.dll and dxil.dll.
 For graphics: d3d10warp.dll is optional and should only be used for testing.
-The other D3D12/*.dll and amd_ags_x64.dll are required when OxC3 graphics is used with DirectX12 (recommended if OxC3 is used).
+The other D3D12/*.dll and amd_ags_x64.dll are required when OxC3 graphics is used with DirectX12 (or if OxC3 is used).

-OxC3 is optional and doesn't have to be distributed with the application, though it provides nice functionality such as shader compilation.
+OxC3 is optional and doesn't have to be distributed with the application, though it provides nice functionality such as shader compilation, viewing graphics device capabilities and a few others.